LRT in

 Photo by page author

-Southbound train arrives at Stadium station - stadium is visible in the background
+Southbound train arrives at Stadium station.

 Photo by page author